The Great Turning: From Empire to Community

 Change the story; create a new reality; change the rules.
 David Korten’s threefold strategy for change.

-This is part of a series of blogs based on excerpts adapted from the 2nd edition of Agenda for a New Economy: From Phantom Wealth to Real Wealth.
+This is part of a series of blogs based on excerpts adapted from the 2nd edition of Agenda for a New Economy: From Phantom Wealth to Real Wealth (link is external).
 I wrote Agenda to spur a national conversation on economic policy issues and options that are otherwise largely ignored.
-This blog series is intended to contribute to that conversation. —DK
+This blog series (link is external) is intended to contribute to that conversation. —DK

 For those of us already engaged in bringing the New Economy into being, daily news headlines provide ample reason to feel discouraged.
 Even major successes seem insignificant relative to the scale of the disruption wrought by the death throes of the Wall Street system.